 Friuli is tucked away in Italy’s northeast corner.
 It is bordered by Austria, Slovenia and almost (but not quiet) Croatia.

-- Special Region – Friuli is one of Italy’s five Regioni Autonome – or Autonomous Regions.
-In a nutshell (since I’m no government expert), this means that they can govern some of their own affairs without the interference of the main Italian government.
+Special Region – Friuli is one of Italy’s five Regioni Autonome – or Autonomous Regions.
+In a nutshell, this status means that they can govern some of their own affairs without the interference of the main Italian government.
 This is a positive thing, as the people of Friuli have more of a say among themselves.

 There are also many, many wonderful town festivals throughout the year, my personal favorites taking place in the fall months (chestnut festivals, pumpkin festivals, etc.)

 I love that Friuli is so close to the Veneto region, which means you can hop over to Venice for a day or head into the heart of Italy’s Prosecco country: Valdobbiadene.

 I also like to go to concerts at the Fazioli piano factory.
 If you love classical music, then you must go!

 Read the story of how I discovered that this famous piano factory was practically in my back yard.

 The weather can get rather crazy here.
 Since it is located between the sea, the mountains and just north of Africa, we get a little of everything and the weatherman’s predictions are not often reliable.

 There are a lot of microclimates here, and the closer you live to the foot of the mountains the more rain you’ll probably have.
 You might be experiencing a downpour while your neighbor five minutes away is out sunbathing on the terrace.